rvedotrc/HYF-CPH-Git/week1/homework.md

 # Homework

+## Exercise 1

+In this exercise we will create a `.gitignore` file and will add it to the branch `main`.

+But first, what is the `.gitignore` file?
+It is a special file where you write the names of files or folders that you want git to ignore.
+This will be super useful once you get to the nodejs module, so we will create the `.gitignore` file right now.
+Also, if you are using a Mac you might see a file named `.DS_Store` when you do `git status`, if you don't want to see it, just write `.DS_Store` in the first line of the `.gitignore` file.

+Here are the instructions to do this:

+1. Open your `hyf-homework` folder on VSCode
+2. Go to the branch `main` (`git checkout main`)
+3. Create a new file named `.gitignore` in the `hyf-homework` folder.
+If you are using Mac you can write `.DS_Store` on the first line of the file.
+4. Add and commit the `.gitignore` file
+5. Push your changes to your `hyf-homework` repository on Github

+## Exercise 2

 In this exercise you will get some practice submitting your homework by pushing it to Github and then creating a pull request.
 You will be using this workflow every week to submit your homeworks, so it's important that you get comfortable with it.
 You will also practice adding/commiting files one by one.